-As part of its "Investment Guidelines" for the Company's shareholder portfolio, preference is made in favour of long-term investments in issuers that aim to generate a positive social and/or environmental impact alongside a positive financial return.
-In order to enhance its responsible investment strategy and develop an economy that is both more sustainable and more inclusive, the Company applies some exclusion criteria in accordance with different international jurisdictions and conventions (the United Nations Global Compact (UNGC), conventions and treaties approved by the European labels (Greenfin Label, Label Relance, FNG-Siegel, LuxFLAG,...) as well as the "Groupe APICIL Politique ISR".
+As part of its "Investment Guidelines", preference is made in favour of long-term investments in issuers that aim to generate a positive social and/or environmental impact alongside a positive financial return.
+For each investment decision, the ESG status is taken in consideration amongst other performance indicators.

+In order to enhance its responsible investment strategy and develop an economy that is both more sustainable and more inclusive, the Company applies also some exclusion criteria in accordance with different international jurisdictions and conventions (the United Nations Global Compact (UNGC), conventions and treaties approved by the European labels (Greenfin Label, Label Relance, FNG-Siegel, LuxFLAG,...) as well as the "Groupe APICIL Politique ISR".